 In order to become a more innovative and high-performing product team, it helps to grasp what makes brainstorming productive and impactful.
 This guide will cover tips for better ideation and collaboration in whiteboarding sessions — so you can share ideas, generate better insights, and ultimately deliver a more innovative product to customers.

 Capture ideas with Aha!
-Create.
-Start with the brainstorming template — for free.
+Notebooks.
+Start with the brainstorming template.

 Who should participate in virtual whiteboarding sessions?

 Innovation is collaborative by nature — a variety of perspectives often leads to richer insights.
 This is why virtual whiteboarding should be an inclusive and cross-functional activity.
 Anyone who is involved in the product development process can (and should) engage in virtual whiteboarding.
 This includes the core product management and UX teams along with the broader product team — representatives from engineering, product marketing, customer support, and more.

 Typically a product manager leads the whiteboarding session, which can last anywhere from half an hour to two hours.
 It is also worth noting that while virtual whiteboards are particularly useful for remote or hybrid teams, some co-located teams also choose to use them for collaborating asynchronously or saving a digital view of ideation sessions.

 In terms of the frequency of your whiteboarding sessions, it depends on what your product team is trying to accomplish.
 Some folks who need to come up with lots of new product and feature ideas use virtual whiteboards daily.
 Other teams meet on a weekly or monthly cadence.
 What matters is that everyone is willing to come together and contribute to the ideation process.